GEOS270/Module1/docs/Content_Part1_2.md

 Companies like [mapbox](https://www.mapbox.com/mapbox-studio/) and google provide some geospatial services that are "free" to a point.
 For example, [Google earth engine](https://code.earthengine.google.com/) provides its cloud based computational capabilities to non-commercial users free of charge.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gKGOeTFHnKY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Tophat Questions

+## 1

+Which term describes freely accessible software that can be accessed, edited, and distributed by anyone?

+* Proprietary
+* Open Source
+* Fremium

+## 2

+ArcGIS Pro is a proprietary software package.
+It is created and maintained by a private company and  requires users to purchase a license to access it.

+* True
+* False